 How to ensure your child has a good return to school

-After even more months of home schooling, the regular school day routine may feel like a distant memory.
+After six weeks away from their classroom, the regular school day routine may feel like a distant memory to your child.

-Here are our tips on to making sure your child is set up for a positive return to school life.
+Here are our tips on making sure they’re set up for a positive start to the new school year.